johanix/draft-johani-dnsop-delegation-mgmt-via-ddns/draft-johani-dnsop-automate-zone-cuts-via-ddns-00.md

 allows one party to notify another that some DNS data elsewhere has changed.
 It is only a hint and the recipient may ignore it.
-But if the recipient does listen to the NOTIFY it should make its own lookups to veryfy what has changed and whether that should trigger any changes in the DNS data maintained by the recipient.
+But if the recipient does listen to the NOTIFY it should make its own lookups to verify what has changed and whether that should trigger any changes in the DNS data provided by the recipient.

 I.e. the NOTIFY is essentially a message that says "some data has change over there; I suggest that you go and check it out yourself".

+# What is a "Generalized NOTIFY"?

+This is a proposed extension to the use of RFC1996 NOTIFY.
+The extension covers using NOTIFY(CSYNC) to signal the publication of a CSYNC record in the child zone (prompting the parent zone to look it up and make a decison on whether to update the delegation information for the child zone based upon what it found.
+Another type is NOTIFY(CDS) which does the same, except it is used to prompt the parent to decide whether to update the child DS RRset (or not).

+A generalized NOTIFY is typically sent across a zone cut and the recipient is likely a CSYNC or CDS scanner.

 # What is a "DNS Dynamic Update"?